micadam/JFTT-compi/README.md

 Additionally the language supports both single and array-like variables.

 Files in the "labor4" folder have been provided by the lecturer and serve as a compiler testing utility.

+This compiler has ranked second out of 85 submitted compilers when scored by output code computational performance.